 | Grok 4.20 Expert | $1,910 |

-When you see AI not giving you a deduction, you can point it out.
-I followed up with this hint:
+When you see AI not giving you a deduction, you can raise a question and ask it to double-check.
+I followed up with this statement:

 I heard that cash donations are deductible for people using the standard deduction, starting in 2026, up to a limit.